Mailing Address:

 Put on gloves.

-Wipe the nail clippers with alcohol to sterilize.
+Wipe the nail clippers on all sides with alcohol to sterilize.

 Pick a Toe